 In 2016, the District formed the Six Mile – Halsted Bay Planning Partnership, which brings together a variety of organizations located in the subwatershed to engage in proactive communication about plans, priorities, and opportunities for collaboration in the region.
 During routine coordination with the City of Victoria, staff from the City and MCWD identified 33.5 acres of undeveloped land for sale along the Lake Wassermann shoreline.
 The parcel includes Wassermann West Pond and adjacent wetlands, and restoring these areas could result in significant reduction in phosphorus entering Lake Wassermann, while also providing the public access to the lake, which was a goal identified in the City of Victoria’s 2008 Comprehensive Plan.

-An aerial view of Wassermann Lake Preserve.
+Friends of Wassermann Lake Preserve

 Wassermann Lake Preserve Resources

 - View sketch drawings of park concept design.
+(PDF)

 - View park concept design boards at open house.
 (PDF)